 - 1 pandan leaf (Indonesian: daun pandan), knotted

 - 1 tablespoon whole black peppercorns (Indonesian: biji lada hitam), crushed

 - 2 green cardamom pods (Indonesian: kapulaga), crushed

 - Dry frying the ginger until fragrant, chopped, and bruised.

 - Add the ginger and the rest of the ingredients in a sauce pot.
 Bring to a boil, cover the pot, reduce heat and simmer for 5 minutes until fragrant and all sugar has dissolved.

 - Turn off the heat and let steep while still covered for another 5 minutes.

-- Strain into two glasses and served.
-Garnish with some lemon grass stalks (optional).
+- Strain into individual tea cups and served.
+Garnish with some lemongrass stalks (optional).